-All of us want to support our friend’s small business, it may not be financially possible.
-As we look toward the 2020 holiday season, many of us are tightening our belts and getting ready for winter.
-It’s a struggle for many people to make ends meet and put food on the table.
-These are six easy ways for you to support a friend’s small business without buying anything.
+We all want to support our friend’s small business, but it may not be financially possible.
+These days inflation is causing many people to struggle to make ends meet and put food on the table.
+These are six easy ways to support a small business without buying anything.

-This article will commonly discuss “algorithms” and helping your friend increase their “visibility.”
-Let’s break these terms down a little further to help you understand what’s going on.
+This article will discuss “algorithms” and helping someone’s business increase its “visibility.”
+Let’s break these terms down to help you understand what’s happening.

-An algorithm is defined as a process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.
+An algorithm is a process, or set of rules followed in calculations or other problem-solving operations, especially by a computer.

-For example: if you are using Spotify and type in the search bar “90’s rock music,” you will get thousands of search results.
+For example, if you use Spotify and type “90’s rock music” in the search bar, you will get thousands of search results.
 Spotify will return hundreds of pages, ranked from highest relevancy (i.e., Metalica) to lowest relevance (i.e., Enya).
-The pages that show up first have the highest Visibility, and those at the end, have the lowest visibility.
+The pages that show up first have the highest visibility, and those at the end, have the lowest visibility.

 You want to make the algorithm happy to increase the business’ visibility.
-Once satisfied, it will boost your friend’s business to the top of search results.

-Now that we’ve covered some key terms and concepts, let’s discuss six ways to support a friend’s small business without buying anything.
+Once satisfied, it will boost your friend’s business to the top of search results and reach new clients.
+Now that we’ve covered some key terms and concepts, let’s discuss six ways to support a small business without buying anything.

 Likes, comments, and shares are all indicators of good content.
 After all, social media, first and foremost, should be social.
-When your friend makes a new post about their new product, service, or album, be sure to like, comment, and share the post.
+When your favorite business makes a new post about their new product, service, or album, be sure to like, comment, and share the post.

-So let’s talk about each aspect here, and how you can add some extra benefits.
+So let’s discuss each aspect and how you can add some extra benefits.

 Choosing a reaction is more substantial than a general like.
 Take a moment to love, care, or laugh instead of just liking their post.

-When someone leaves a question or comment, it allows the person behind the page to show some personality.
+The person behind the page can show some personality when someone leaves a question or comment.
 Ask them questions about their new service or upcoming show.

 For example, good comments can include “When does your album drop and where can I get it?” and “I didn’t know you offered X services!
 Where can I find out more?”
 They can link their website and offers the opportunity for other people to join in the conversation.

-If they are promoting a new service or upcoming event take a moment to share it on your page.
-You can either share to your main feed or to your story.
-Tag their page so anyone who is interested can easily click to find out more information.
+If they are promoting a new service or upcoming event, take a moment to share it on your page.
+You can either share to your main feed or your story.
+Tag their page so anyone interested can easily click to find more information.
 If they have a physical product, share a photo of you using or wearing the product.

-**Extra tip** When you are scrolling your social media timeline and see a friend’s business’ posts, pause with their post on your screen for a minimum of 10 seconds.
+**Extra tip** When you are scrolling your social media timeline and see a business’ posts, pause with their post on your screen for a minimum of 10 seconds.
 Algorithms know how long you look at a post.
-When you choose to stay longer, it sends the signal that it is a high-quality post and is an easy way to support a friend’s small business for free!
+When you choose to stay longer, it signals that it is a high-quality post and is an easy way to support a friend’s small business for free!

-Video content is currently the most engaging and furthest, reaching content at the moment.
-Many businesses, musicians, podcasters turn to vlogging (video blogging) or at least make video updates.
-Here are some tips to help friends creating videos to promote their small businesses or project.
+Video content is currently the most engaging and furthest reaching content.
+Many businesses, musicians, and podcasters turn to vlogging (video blogging) or at least make video updates.
+Here are some tips to help people who create videos to promote their small businesses or project.

 I want to take a moment to discuss point number two.
 Many people do not know that if you do not watch a video until the end, it can hurt that video’s performance.
 That’s because of something called retention rate.